South Africa

 Peri Peri prawns,...

-Peri-Peri Mozambique prawns - Portuguese food cuisine in South Africa
+Peri-Peri Mozambique prawns - Portuguese cuisine in South Africa

 Peri-Peri prawns, next to peri-peri chicken livers and peri-peri chicken, are one of the Big 3 of the Portuguese-South African kitchen.
 You have not lived so to speak until you have devoured a plate of delicious garlicky Portuguese peri-peri prawns and washed them down with cold beer or chilled white wine.